lionelclement/Elvex/README.md

 **Elvex**
 =====

-The name **Elvex** encompasses the name of a software, the name of a natural text generation algorithm, the name of the language used to write natural language grammars and the name of a linguistic formalism.
+The name **Elvex** encompasses the name of a software, the name of a natural text generation (NLG) algorithm, the name of the language used to write natural language grammars and the name of a linguistic formalism.

 What can be fun with **Elvex** software
 -----------------------------